m-radman/TestAssignment-UI_Cypress/README.md

 # Automation assignment UI testing task

-Main objective of this task is to write e2e automation tests for the https://www.saucedemo.com/.
+The main objective of this task is to write e2e automation tests for https://www.saucedemo.com/.
-Steps to follow are:
+The steps to follow are:
 - Go to https://www.saucedemo.com/
 - Log in to the site
 - Add an item from the list to the cart